Drupal.

 Is Drupal suitable for enterprise?

 Yes, but with significant investment.
-Acquia ($30k-$200k+/year) offers enterprise hosting.
+Acquia offers enterprise managed hosting (contact sales for pricing).
 The question is whether TCO is justified against modern headless alternatives.

 Need help with your choice?
 We're happy to help with your evaluation and selection process.